Ziad-B-Almargih/M2MSeeding/README.md

 # M2MSeeding
-**this package useful for seeding fake data between two Models with Many-To-Many relationship by some function**
+**this package is useful for seeding fake data between two Models with Many-To-Many relationship by some function**

 ## Installation
 ```
-composer require m2m/seeding
+composer require zbm/m2m-seeding
 ```

 ## Usage